betterscientificsoftware/bssw-tutorial-sc20/handson-m07a-agile-redux.md

 # Hands-On Exercise 7a: Agile Redux

 ## Goals
-Create epic, story, and task issues for the refactoring task
+Create epic, story, and task issues for the refactoring task and track them on a kanban board

 ## Prerequisites
 * A [GitHub](https://github.com) account